enckse/binlogmon/README.md

     "from": "from-number"
 ```

-* Phone numbers to call with a message
+* Phone numbers to call with a message (optional if 'sms' is defined)
 ```
     "call": ["number1", "number3"],
 ```

-* TwiML valid URL to pass for making the call
+* TwiML valid URL to pass for making the call (when using 'call')
 ```
     "url": "http://some/valid/twiml/url"
 ```